 Overview

-Supervision on the DPhil programme is provided by specialist tutors from the Department and elsewhere in Oxford.
-In broad terms, supervision is possible in most areas of British architectural history (as defined above) from the middle ages to present, and some European topics.
-In terms of Great Britain, academic staff currently have particular research interests in ecclesiastical buildings; medieval castles, great houses and their landscapes; country houses; vernacular architecture; urban and institutional architecture, especially of London and Oxford, from 1660 to the present.
+Supervision is possible in most areas of British architectural history from the middle ages to the present, and some European and American topics.
+In terms of Great Britain, academic staff currently have particular research interests in ecclesiastical buildings; country houses and their landscapes; the British home since 1700; railway stations; the history of building conservation; Regency architecture; architecture of the period 1880-1940; Gothic Revival; urban and institutional architecture, especially of London and Oxford, from 1660 to the present.

 Programme Structure